 What happened next, though, made me feel less arrogant.
 Far from understanding that policies roughly equivalent to the ‘neoliberalism’ of Reaganomics and Thatcherism were being sold as reductionist abstractions, LPA politicians began to behave as if they believed the reductionisms to be the entire ‘truth’ of political economy.
 And then they began to act as if the reductionist abstractions were an unassailable and incontrovertible ideology of righteousness, excluding from it all inconvenient facts, and denying all reality when outcomes simply didn’t match the wildly unrealistic ideological promises.
 Worse, the ALP also adopted some of this simple-mindedness, effectively ending a pluralism in policy for political economy.

-It is that dogmatic defence of over-simplification I regarded as ‘determinism’.
+It is that dogmatic defense of over-simplification I regarded as ‘determinism’.
 A blind adherence to imposing a demonstrably failed ideology.

 ‘Reductionist determinism’ thus became my terminology for confusing a simplified abstraction for the full complexity of reality, and then imposing the abstraction as an ideology, almost as if it were ‘righteous’, religious doctrine.